earthspay/earths-documentation/ko/mobile-apps/android/transfers-and-gateways/asset-transfers.md

 ![](/_assets/asset_transfers_android_07.png)

 **Step 2. **The following window will appear.
 On the main page find the necessary asset that you want to receive and tap on it.
-There you can tap on the QR code to copy your Waves address.
+There you can tap on the QR code to copy your Earths address.
-Also you can put some amount in the **Amount** box and generate QR code with selected amount and Waves address.
+Also you can put some amount in the **Amount** box and generate QR code with selected amount and Earths address.

 ![](/_assets/asset_transfers_android_08.png)